-Financial assets at are subsequently measured at amortised cost using the effective interest method.
+Financial assets at amortised cost include trade and other receivables, due from related parties and cash and bank balances are subsequently measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairment are recognised in the statement of profit or loss and other comprehensive income.
 Any gain or loss on derecognition is recognised in the statement of profit or loss and other comprehensive income.